aariasoman199/Java-Maven-Website/README.md

-# Java Maven Application Deployment with Docker and Terraform via GitHub Actions
+#  Maven Application Deployment with Docker and Terraform via GitHub Actions

 This repository demonstrates a complete CI/CD pipeline to:

-- Build a Java Maven application
+- Build a Maven application
 - Package it into a Docker image
 - Push it to Docker Hub
 - Deploy infrastructure on AWS EC2 using Terraform